Legacy of Kain: Blood Omen 2

+Legacy of Kain: Defiance

-Legacy of Kain: Defiance, the most recent entry in the series, was released in 2003 on the PlayStation 2, Xbox and Microsoft Windows.
+Legacy of Kain: Defiance was released in 2003 on the PlayStation 2, Xbox and Microsoft Windows.
 First conceptualized as Soul Reaver 3, it represented a combined effort from the Soul Reaver 2 and Blood Omen 2 teams to consolidate and re-balance the storytelling, puzzle-solving and combat aspects of its predecessors, fusing elements from the two sub-series into one game.
 They chose a new title under the Legacy of Kain banner to reflect this new focus.
 The player alternates between control of Raziel and the Soul Reaver 2 incarnation of Kain in each of the game's chapters, under the premise that only one of the two will survive—emphasis was placed on cinematic presentation.
 The story concludes on a hopeful note, but without full resolution; during production, Hennig departed Crystal Dynamics to work for Naughty Dog, and Defiance did not meet Eidos' sales expectations.
 Following its release, Eidos placed the series on hold.
 Former Eidos North America CEO Bill Gardner and Eidos Life President Ian Livingstone expressed interest in reviving the franchise, but Crystal Dynamics stated that they were not working on a continuation.

+Nosgoth

 Nosgoth, a multiplayer game, was formally announced by Square Enix London Studios community manager George Kelion to be in development in June 2013, in response to a series of internet leaks and resultant speculation.
 According to Kelion, it was to be set in the same universe as previous Legacy of Kain titles, but would not be "a traditional or even single-player LoK experience".
 The game was intended to be viewed as "very much on a separate branch to both the Soul Reaver and Blood Omen series", and Crystal Dynamics were not involved in its development.
 Kelion stated that Nosgoth would be more formally announced and revealed at a future date, sometime beyond the Electronic Entertainment Expo 2013.
 Nosgoth however was never officially released, but began open beta in January 2015.
 The game officially shut down its servers on May 31, 2016.

 Soul Reaver 1 & 2 Remastered

 Legacy of Kain: Soul Reaver 1 & 2 Remastered is a video game compilation released in 2024, developed and published by Aspyr that comprises the second and third games in the series.
 The remastered collection includes new features such as toggleable high-fidelity graphics, a modern control scheme, improved camera controls, a map and compass, "lost levels", a photo mode, and a day and night cycle which was cut from the original Soul Reaver.
-The release of Soul Reaver 1 & 2 Remastered coincides with the 25th anniversary of 1999's Legacy of Kain: Soul Reaver.
-The game follows a development philosophy similar to that of Aspyr's Tomb Raider I-III Remastered, and builds upon the games' original source code and engine, provided to the team by Crystal Dynamics.
+The release of Soul Reaver 1 & 2 Remastered coincided with the 25th anniversary of 1999's Legacy of Kain: Soul Reaver.
+The game had a development philosophy similar to that of Aspyr's Tomb Raider I–III Remastered, and built upon the games' original source code and engine, provided to the team by Crystal Dynamics.

+Defiance Remastered

+A remaster of the fifth installment, Legacy of Kain: Defiance Remastered, was released in 2026, on the same platforms as the Soul Reaver 1 & 2 Remastered.